imolander/JavaScript/JS_Functions.md

 # JavaScript Functions

-Functions can be used in JavaScript for repitive code.
+Functions can be used in JavaScript for repetitive code.

 # Syntax

-Functions in JavaScript are declared using the function keyword followed by parenthesis:
+Functions in JavaScript are declared using the function keyword followed by parentheses:

 	function myFunction(parameter){
 		//code to be executed goes here